choderalab/yank/docs/yamlpages/molecules.rst

 Specifies whether modeller should be used to model in mutations.
 Can only be used on proteins, on files with ``.pdb`` file extensions.

+This feature requires the Modeller from the Sali Lab, which can be fetched from Omnia's Conda channel.
+You will need to provide your own license however.

 Mutations
 ^^^^^^^^^